kjahan/twitter_mining/README.md

 <h1>General Description:</h1>
-This project is a ML/NLP library to analyze tweets and build predictive models.
+This project is a ML/NLP library in Java to analyze tweets and build predictive models.
 The predictive models are built to help election/ad/marketing campaigns to dig into social media conversations in order to get insights for making intelligent decisions.

 The project consists of four main packages and a resource directory:
 <ol>